Suvaina

 Numerological Significance

-Name number 7 (based on Pythagorean numerology), associated with introspection, spirituality, and deep thought, aligning with the cultural depth of the name.
+Name number 7 — associated with introspection, spirituality, and deep thought.
+It suggests a person who is reflective and wise, aligning well with Māori cultural values.

 Astrological Connections